Vaccines that Protect Against Infectious Respiratory Diseases

 How Vaccines Work

-A vaccine stimulates your immune system so that you produce the same antibodies you would make if you were exposed to the real disease.
-It helps your body learn to recognize and fight an invasion of a particular germ.
-Thus, you get to develop immunity to that disease without having to get the disease first.
+A vaccine works by imitating an infection.
+It causes your immune system to start producing the same antibodies you would make if you were exposed to the real disease.
+This helps your body learn to recognize and fight an invasion of that virus or bacteria.
+Your body gets to develop immunity or learn how to defend itself from that disease without having to get infected from it first.

 Vaccines Prevent Respiratory Diseases